IEEE 754-based half-precision floating point library

 |3||toward negative infinity|

 In addition to changing the overall default rounding mode one can also use the half_cast().
 This converts between half and any built-in arithmetic type using a configurable rounding mode (or the default rounding mode if none is specified).
-In addition to a configurable rounding mode, half_cast() has two other differences to a mere
+In addition to a configurable rounding mode, half_cast() has another big difference to a mere

-float before being converted to half-precision and thus any warnings for narrowing conversions are suppressed.
-(2) Conversions to/from integer types are performed directly using the given rounding mode, without any intermediate conversion to/from
+static_cast: Any conversions are performed directly using the given rounding mode, without any intermediate conversion to/from

 1 (before including half.hpp) this default can be changed to the slightly slower but less biased and more IEEE-conformant behaviour of rounding half-way cases to the nearest even value.